OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 #### Overview

 Debugging iOS applications can be done using Xcode, which embeds a powerful debugger called lldb.
 Lldb is the default debugger since Xcode5 where it replaced GNU tools like gdb and is fully integrated in the development environment.
-While debugging is a useful feature when developing an app, it has to be turned off before releasing apps to the appstore or within an enterprise program.
+While debugging is a useful feature when developing an app, it has to be turned off before releasing apps to the App Store or within an enterprise program.

 Generating an app in Build or Release mode depends on build settings in Xcode; when an app is generated in Debug mode, a DEBUG flag is inserted in the generated files.